peuanthinsan/auth/README.md

 a listing of your organizations and a simple currency transfer system.
 All API routes are now served under the `/api` prefix (for example `/api/login`).
 Routes that modify organization membership or invites require an admin user.
-Admins can list all users with `GET /users`, change a user's role with `POST /users/:id/role`, list all organizations via `GET /organizations/all` and update an organization's name using `PATCH /organizations/:id`.
+Admins can list organization members with `GET /users?orgId=<org>` or fetch users not assigned to any organization with `GET /users`.
+They may change a user's role with `POST /users/:id/role`, list all organizations via `GET /organizations/all` and update an organization's name using `PATCH /organizations/:id`.
 Roles themselves are stored in a separate collection and can be managed with CRUD endpoints under `/roles`.
 Admins may also list or delete invites through `/invites`.

 When the server is running you can explore all endpoints using Swagger UI at [`/api-docs`](http://localhost:3000/api-docs).